 Ransomware: One of the fastest growing threats

-In a ransomware attack, victims—upon seeing an e-mail addressed to them—will open it and may click on an attachment that appears legitimate, like an invoice or an electronic fax, but which actually contains the malicious ransomware code.
+In a ransomware attack, victims may click on an email attachment that appears legitimate, like an invoice or an electronic fax, but which actually contains the malicious ransomware code.
 Or the e-mail might contain a legitimate-looking URL, but when a victim clicks on it, they are directed to a website that infects their computer with malicious software.

 Once the infection is present, the malware begins encrypting files and folders on local drives, any attached drives, backup drives, and potentially other computers on the same network that the victim computer is attached to.
 Users and organizations are generally not aware they have been infected until they can no longer access their data or until they begin to see computer messages advising them of the attack and demands for a ransom payment in exchange for a decryption key.
 These messages include instructions on how to pay the ransom, usually with bitcoins because of the anonymity this virtual currency provides.